dolbeysystems/fusion-cac-web-docs/content/auditor-user-guide/audit-worksheet/_index.md

 ## Missed Queries

-> [!info]
+> [!note] After Audit Queries Only
-> This section will only be available if queries were initiated after the audit began.
-The query does not have
-> to be initiated by the auditor to be attributed to the audit as a missed opportunity.
+This section will only be available if queries were initiated after the audit began.
+The query does not have to be initiated by the auditor to be attributed to the audit as a missed opportunity.

 ![](image-313.jpg)